gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 This lets us debug live webpages using JavaScript instead of buttons!
 %%

-The Chrome inspector is actually just a webpage hosted locally inside the browser.
+The Chrome inspector is just a webpage hosted locally inside the browser.
 If we could interact with its code using a console, we could access the API behind its interface.